-- A Top-Four Primary then an RCV election puts a focus on four big rivals.
-They offer more hopes, fears and plans than just two rivals in a macho duel.
-A winner has both intense and widespread support. - 3 A news firm may serve us better if the subscribers steer more parts of it than investors or advertisers do.
+- A top-four primary then an RCV election puts a focus on four big candidates, with more hopes, fears and plans than just two rivals in a macho duel.1 A winner's support is both intense and widespread.^{4,2} Ranked Choice Voting, RCV, opens up elections. - A news firm may serve us better if the subscribers steer more parts of it than investors or advertisers do.
 There's a low-cost method for any membership group: Fair Share Voting can reward the best news bloggers. - Public campaign funding lets reps and rivals give less time to their sponsors, more time to their voters.

-One plan gives each voter \$50 of vouchers to donate.

-Such nameless gifts or FSV can cut corrupt paybacks.

-Big sponsors aim gifts to buy the few swing districts. - 1 2 RCV and Fair Representation make that harder Big business and billionaires may buy fewer seats.
+One plan gives each voter \$50 of vouchers to donate.2 Such nameless gifts or FSV can cut corrupt paybacks.
+Big sponsors aim gifts to buy the few swing districts. - 1 2 RCV and Fair Representation make that harder3 So big business and billionaires may buy fewer seats.

-"It's very hard to see us fixing the climate until we fix our democracy." -Dr. James Hansen
+"It's very hard to see us fixing the climate until we fix our democracy." -Dr. James Hansen4

-- 1 2 Good schools, taxes and voting may go together Schools build our group skills and political know-how.
-15 - 1 Sabbatical terms make the current rep run against a former rep returning from rest, reflection and research Then the candidates include two with records in the job!
-Two alike do not break apart a group that uses RCV. - 4 Citizens' assemblies and their referendums get more choices and control by using Condorcet Tallies.
+- 1 2 Good schools, taxes and voting may go together Schools build our group skills and political know-how.5 - 1 Sabbatical terms make the current rep run against a former rep returning from rest, reflection and research Then the candidates include two with records in the job!
+Two alike do not break apart a group that uses RCV. - 4 Citizens' assemblies6 and the referendums can get more choices and control by using Condorcet Tallies.